Chart Color Schemes

 Age

-Vermont's median age exceeds the national pattern
+Vermont's population is slightly older than the national pattern

-Vermont's median age is 40, which is slightly higher than Greater Melbourne's figure of 37 and Australia's average of 38 years.
-Compared to the Greater Melbourne average, Vermont has a notably higher proportion of individuals aged 5-14 (16.4%) but a lower proportion of those aged 25-34 (7.3%).
-Between 2021 and present, the 5-14 age group has increased from 15.5% to 16.4%, while the 25-34 cohort has decreased from 8.5% to 7.3%.
-The 0-4 age group has also dropped from 5.1% to 4.0%.
-By 2041, Vermont's age profile is projected to change significantly.
-The 45-54 age cohort is expected to grow by 370 people (23%), from 1,637 to 2,008.
+Vermont's median age is 40, slightly higher than Greater Melbourne's figure of 37 and Australia's average of 38 years.
+Compared to the Greater Melbourne average, Vermont has a notably higher percentage of individuals aged 5-14 (16.4%) but a lower percentage of those aged 25-34 (7.3%).
+Between 2021 and present, the proportion of individuals aged 5-14 increased from 15.5% to 16.4%, while the proportion of those aged 25-34 decreased from 8.5% to 7.3%.
+The percentage of individuals aged 0-4 also dropped during this period, from 5.1% to 4.0%.
+Demographic projections indicate significant changes in Vermont's age profile by 2041.
+The 45-54 age cohort is projected to expand notably, with an increase of 370 people (23%) from 1,637 to 2,008.
 Conversely, both the 0-4 and 35-44 age groups are projected to decrease in number.